Energy

 GREEN BUILDINGS

-VF’S New LEED Platinum Headquarters
+VF’S LEED Platinum Headquarters

 Our Denver headquarters is certified to LEED Platinum, the highest rating level from the U.S. Green Building Council.
 The building is also VF’s first to be wellness certified, earning Fitwel 1-Star recognition and offers employees a variety of wellness amenities, including a climbing wall, expansive outdoor space and an altitude training room.